Skip to content

 • slug (string, required): Unique URL-safe identifier for the server

-• command (string, required): Command to start the server process
+• start (string, required): Command to start the server process

 • path (string, optional): Working directory for command execution